pfheatwole/thesis/source/foil_aerodynamics.rst

+..
+This chapter estimates a foil's aerodynamics using its geometry.

 *****************
 Foil aerodynamics
 *****************

-..
-The previous chapter produced an approximate foil geometry model from the basic technical specs.
-This chapter needs to use that geometry to estimate a foil's aerodynamics.

 ..
 What are *aerodynamics*?